 Of course, your DIY bubble solution will not be complete without bubble wands!
 Though several ready-made bubble wands are available on the market, you can also make your own or use some household items.

-This tutorial on Kids Activities demonstrates how to create bubble shooters with drinking straws.
+You can create bubble shooters with drinking straws by yourself.
 Essentially, you only need to attach a bunch of straws with a rubber band or masking tape.

 Alternatively, use pipe cleaners to create bubble wands.
 You can also cut the bottom of the plastic cup, dip the large open end into the bubble mixture and start blowing.